tensorflow/docs/site/en/api_docs/python/tf/contrib/estimator/linear_logit_fn_builder.md

 * <b>`units`</b>: An int indicating the dimension of the logit layer.
 * <b>`feature_columns`</b>: An iterable containing all the feature columns used by the model.
+* <b>`sparse_combiner`</b>: A string specifying how to reduce if a categorical column is multivalent.
+One of "mean", "sqrtn", and "sum".

 #### Returns: